• Home

 1. Follow instructions first, experiment later

-The first time you are making a recipe, constantly follow the directions precisely.
-Then you’ll recognize a way to tweak it to your taste the subsequent time.
+When you first make a recipe, follow the directions precisely.
+Then, you’ll recognize how to tweak it to your taste the next time.

 2. Take it slow

-Rushing is most effective in bringing about a large mess, skipped steps or components, and maybe even the want for a Band-Aid.
-Although we do assume these excellent kitchen shortcuts to prevent time are Grandma-approved!
+Rushing is most effective in bringing about a large mess, skipped steps or components, and maybe even the need for a Band-Aid.
+Although we do assume these excellent kitchen shortcuts to save time are Grandma-approved!

 3. Make perfect gravy

-When you upload a cornstarch slurry to a sauce (think turkey gravy), upload handiest a touch bit at a time, you by no means realize how thick your gravy will be till it comes to a full boil.
+When you upload a cornstarch slurry to a sauce (think turkey gravy), upload the handiest a bit at a time, and you by no means realize how thick your gravy will be until it comes to a full boil.

 4. Brown first

-When baking up a hearty dish, continually brown the meat earlier than you placed it within the oven.
+When baking a hearty dish, continually brown the meat before you place it in the oven.
 It makes the beef so much tastier.

 5. Don’t cry